allvpv/website/content/haotic-journey-through-envvars/index.md

 Let's explore what underlying structure is used for storing the environment variables in some most essential programming languages/frameworks.
-Out of curiosity, I've checked in the source code of:
+Out of curiosity, I've checked the source code of:
 - `bash` - it stores the variables in a hash map;
-- `glibc` (the default C library on Linux) – uses a dynamic array, which can be managed by `putenv` and `getenv` library functions.
+- `glibc` (the default C library on Linux) – uses a dynamic array; this array can be managed by `putenv` and `getenv` library functions.
-- `Python` – uses `os.environ` dictionary, but this is only a proxy to more low-level, natively implemented `os.putenv` and `os.getenv` functions, which, in turn, call `putenv` and `getenv` from the C library.
+- `Python` – uses `os.environ` dictionary, but this is only a proxy to more low-level, natively implemented `os.putenv` and `os.getenv` functions.
+They, in turn, call `putenv` and `getenv` from the C library.
 So the C library is responsible for managing the “ground truth” state of environment variables.